-- Ensure that the sales brochure you have obtained is the latest version.
-According to the Ordinance, the sales brochure made available to the public should be printed or examined, or examined and revised within the previous 3 months. - Read through the sales brochure and in particular, check the following information in the sales brochure - - whether there is a section on "relevant information" in the sales brochure, under which information on any matter that is known to the vendor but is not known to the general public, and is likely to materially affect the enjoyment of a residential property will be set out.
+- Ensure that the sales brochure obtained is the latest version.
+According to the Ordinance, the sales brochure made available to the public should be printed or examined, or examined and revised within the previous 3 months. - In respect of an uncompleted development, the vendor may alter the building plans (if any) whenever the vendor considers necessary.
+To know the latest information of an uncompleted development, keep paying attention to any revised sales brochures made available by the vendor. - Read through the sales brochure and in particular, check the following information in the sales brochure - - whether there is a section on "relevant information" in the sales brochure, under which information on any matter that is known to the vendor but is not known to the general public, and is likely to materially affect the enjoyment of a residential property will be set out.
 Please note that information contained in a document that has been registered with the Land Registry will not be regarded as "relevant information"; - the cross-section plan showing a cross-section of the building in relation to every street adjacent to the building, and the level of every such street in relation to a known datum and to the level of the lowest residential floor of the building.
-This will help you visualize the difference in height between the lowest residential floor of a building and the street level, regardless of how that lowest residential floor is named; - interior and exterior fittings and finishes and appliances; - the basis on which management fees are shared; - whether individual owners have obligations or need to share the expenses for managing, operating and maintaining the public open space or public facilities inside or outside the development, and the location of the public open space or public facilities; and
+This will help you visualize the difference in height between the lowest residential floor of a building and the street level, regardless of how that lowest residential floor is named;

-- whether individual owners have responsibility to maintain slopes.
+- interior and exterior fittings and finishes and appliances; - the basis on which management fees are shared; - whether individual owners have obligations or need to share the expenses for managing, operating and maintaining the public open space or public facilities inside or outside the development, and the location of the public open space or public facilities; and - whether individual owners have responsibility to maintain slopes.